-Merlin Antunez vowed that he wanted to be a doctor after his father battled with Parkinsons and he watched two of his siblings pass away.
+Merlin Antunez vowed that he wanted to be a doctor after his father battled with Parkinsons and two of his siblings pass away.
 Acute poverty lay at the foundation of this family’s problems, including no access to medical care.
 Merlin and his siblings joined our NPH family when he was a young boy.
 His desire to be a doctor became a goal rather than a dream.

 Dr. Merlin is now the head of our surgery centre in Honduras, helping families in need.